|[View Job Specification]||[View Printable Version]|

 Age: Candidates must be eighteen (18) years of age.

-Candidates must possess a current certification from the New York State Department of Health as an Emergency Medical Technician-Defibrillator or Advanced Emergency Technician-Intermediate or Advanced Emergency Medical Technician-Critical Care or Advanced Emergency Medical Technician-Paramedic depending on the area of assignment.
+At time of appointment, candidates must possess a current certification from the New York State Department of Health as an Emergency Medical Technician - Basic, Advanced Emergency Medical Technician or Emergency Medical Technician – Paramedic, depending on the area of assignment.

-Education: Candidates must be high school graduates or holders of high school equivalency diplomas issued by an education department of any of the states of the United States, or holders of comparable diplomas issued by any commonwealth, territory or possession of the United States or by the Canal Zone, or holders of reports from the United States armed forces certifying successful completion of the test related to general education development, high school level.
+**Education: At time of appointment, candidates must be high school graduates or holders of high school equivalency diplomas issued by an education department of any of the states of the United States, or holders of comparable diplomas issued by any commonwealth, territory or possession of the United States or by the Canal Zone, or holders of reports from the United States armed forces certifying successful completion of the test related to general education development, high school level.

 Citizenship: Candidates must be citizens of the United States at time of appointment.